kendallstrautman/quercus-blocks/README.md

 # Bare-bones Nextjs starter

-There are an incredible amount of Javascript frameworks and meta-frameworks to learn.
-With React, two of the most common metaframeworks of the moment are Next.js, made by Zeit, and Gatsby.

 **Next.js is incredible in its simplicity and flexibility;** there are less prescriptive guiderails placed on developers in the implementation of an app or site.

-If you'd like to skip ahead and reference 'final' versions of the starter, feel free to checkout the [implementation with TinaCMS](https://github.com/kendallstrautman/brevifolia-next-tinacms)🦙 or basic [implementation with Forestry](https://github.com/kendallstrautman/brevifolia-next-forestry)🌲.

 ## Clone the starter